JohnKendrick/PDielec/docs/_sources/index.rst.txt

 PDielec
 =======

 This is the documentation for the PDielec package.
-The package takes output from DFT calculations and calculates a material's infrared and terahertz response.
+The package takes output from DFT calculations and calculates a material's infrared, terahertz and Raman response.
 For single crystals (thin films or slabs), a generalized transfer matrix or a scattering matrix method is used.
 For powdered material in a support matrix, an effective medium theory is used which can take into account the effect of shape and particle size.

 .. toctree::